-Conditions prevailing in the new centres appeared to be better than the ones in the RICs in terms of infrastructure.
-Yet in practice, the majority of the facilities hailed as significant improvements to residents’ quality of life by the European Commission and the Greek authorities –such as restaurant and communal areas, shared kitchens, IT ‘labs’, distribution points for non-food items, as well as playgrounds and recreational areas– have never been used.
 This coupled with the shortcomings in the provision of basic services and material conditions resulted in a severe deterioration of living conditions in the CCAC.
-More specifically, in all CCACs, shortcomings in access to sanitary facilities and items, provision of hot water, as well as in the maintenance of the containers used for accommodation have been observed.
+More specifically, in all CCAC, shortcomings in access to sanitary facilities and items, provision of hot water, as well as in the maintenance of the containers used for accommodation have been observed.
 Issues with food quality and quantity persist.
 In the CCAC of Samos, the supply of running and drinking water has not been stable.
-Living conditions in the new CCACs further deteriorated as a result of the steep increase of arrivals during the second semester of 2023 and the induced overcrowding of the facilities.
-Due to lack of adequate spaces to accommodate people, newly-arrived individuals were placed in common spaces (i.e. restaurants, classrooms), without beds, mattresses, blankets, etc. In some cases, single parent mothers were placed in common spaces along with single men, where no privacy could be granted.
+Living conditions in the CCAC further deteriorate in times of increased arrivals..
+In the summer of 2023 due to lack of adequate spaces to accommodate people, newly-arrived individuals were placed in common spaces (i.e. restaurants, classrooms), without beds, mattresses, blankets, etc. In some cases, single parent mothers were placed in common spaces along with single men, where no privacy could be granted.
+Communal areas, such as the restaurants or classrooms are used for accommodation areas in CCAC Kos and Leros.
+In CCAC Kos part of PRDC with newer containers is also used as accommodation area, who resided in the sections of PRDC were facing difficulties exiting freely the sections, despite holding an asylum seekerapplicants card.The summer of 2024 also saw a significant increase in arrivals through the southern Aegean.
+As a result, a bigger number of people has arrived at the CCAC of Leros, Kos and Samos, as this is corroborated by Official figures of RIS of the Ministry of Migration and Asylum Under the pressure of the objective inability of CCAC to provide basic material conditions and services, organized transfers to mainland were put in effort to decongest mainly CCAC Kos and Leros.

+As highlighted by the latest report of the Council of Europe Committee for the Prevention of Torture (CPT) in the summer of 2024, the systems rapidly collapse when the number of residents increases and many people end up in inhuman and degrading conditions, since the necessary measures to protect residents’ fundamental rights in such times have yet to be taken.

-Increasing reports by civil society organisations since the inauguration of CCACs to date, indicate prison-like conditions in the CCACs.
-As the European Ombudsperson has recently pointed out, the new structures on the islands "are, rather, reminiscent of detention facilities", raising doubts as to “how respect for human dignity and protection of the best interests of the child and of vulnerable individuals can be ensured” in these facilities".
+Furthermore, repeated reports by civil society organisations since the inauguration of CCACs to date, indicate prison-like conditions in the CCACs.
+As the European Ombudsperson has pointed out, the new structures on the islands "are, rather, reminiscent of detention facilities", raising doubts as to “how respect for human dignity and protection of the best interests of the child and of vulnerable individuals can be ensured” in these facilities".
 Also, the European Ombudsman suggested that the Commission should carry out a fundamental rights impact assessment of the centres, with a view to identifying measures to mitigate any potential risks.
-The Ministry of Asylum and Migration focuses on the 24/7 surveillance and security control mechanisms of the new centres, while at the same time, the residents face practices of illegal de facto detention and arbitrary restrictions of personal liberty and freedom of movement and have limited access to healthcare.
+The Ministry of Asylum and Migration focuses on the 24/7 surveillance and security control mechanisms of the new centres, while at the same time, the residents face practices of illegal de facto detention and arbitrary restrictions of personal liberty and freedom of movement and have limited access to healthcare, minding the poor public primary health services on the.
 In fact, the Medical Unit of the facility in Samos did not include any doctors, despite the extremely poor public primary health services on the island.
 Similarly, there was no doctor on permanent basis in the CCAC in Kos throughout 2023, despite the fact that the local hospital has long-standing shortages in basic specialties such as GP and cardiologist, and there is only one operating ambulance for the island.